 11. “Cars” by Gary Numan

 “Cars” by Gary Numan is an unusual suspect in this list.
-This rock classic transcends genres, also claiming its rightful place in the realm of breakdancing.
+This rock classic transcends genres, also claiming its rightful place in the world of breakdancing.
 It has a unique blend of electronic sounds, bass, and synths, all orchestrated to create a groovy rhythm that invites a foot-stomp or two.
 You’ll find it setting the pace for top rocks and highlighting freezes and popping.

 12. “Feel It In Your Soul” by Randa and the Soul Kingdom